 A 2009-10 appointment as Hans Christian Andersen Guest Professorial Fellow at the University of Southern Denmark (Odense) offered me a singular opportunity to expand my research horizons and develop a continuing and wide-ranging research partnership with one of the university’s faculty members in philosophy, Cynthia M. Grund.
 Among the fruits of this philosophical and musical collaboration have been joint “conversational performance lectures” focusing on gesture, multimodality, music and meaning, pedagogy, embodiment, pragmatism, etc., and presented throughout Denmark (and on Danish television), as well as in Iceland, Finland and the U.S., and at the 2010-13 annual meetings of the American Society for Aesthetics.
 In 2010 we co-authored a research report in photo-essay form on a cross-disciplinary working NNIMIPA session in Oslo, Norway, that involved studying the encounter between (1) body-centered musical pedagogy and (2) laboratory experiments that analyzed musical gesture through the use of state-of-the-art motion capture technology.

-My home institution, Texas Tech University, has been the setting for other cross-disciplinary projects.
+My home institution, Texas Tech University, was the setting for other cross-disciplinary projects.
 As a Fellow of the Institute for Studies in Pragmaticism I have co-taught courses with its director, Kenneth Ketner, addressing such topics as creativity and the intersections between science and art.
 Under the auspices of the Institute I spearheaded an international symposium (2009) “Meaning in the Arts: An Interdisciplinary Conversation.”
 I also initiated, organized and participated in a 2003 colloquium “How Artists Read Philosophy and How Philosophers Think About Art – the Writings of Susanne Langer.”

 2003 was also the publication year of my book The Perfect Wrong Note, in which reflections and insights from outside the field of music are brought to bear on (1) issues of skill mastery in the practice room and (2) the quest for musical authenticity through the traveling laboratory of my “Un-Master Class” performance workshops.